 You may already know that a pronoun is a word that substitutes (replaces) a noun, or any other part of the sentence functioning as a noun.

-This little boy is a noun phrase functioning as the subject of the whole sentence.
-We can replace this little boy with the word he to get the sentence “He is very clever.”
+This little boy is a noun phrase that’s the subject of the whole sentence.
+We can replace this little boy with the word he to get the sentence:

-Let’s take a look at a few more examples:
+Let’s take a look at a few more examples with pronouns:

 Mary and I go shopping every Tuesday. → We go shopping every Tuesday.